 These Indians, who were segregated and discriminated against from the start, became a further important element in South Africa's population.
-It was in South Africa that Indian activist and leader Mohandas Karamchand Gandhi, also known as Mahatma Gandhi refined, from the mid-1890s, the techniques of passive resistance, which he later effectively practised in India.
+It was in South Africa that Indian activist and leader Mohandas Gandhi refined, from the mid-1890s, the techniques of passive resistance, which he later effectively practised in India.
 Although Indians gradually moved into the Transvaal and elsewhere, they remain concentrated in Natal.